 - Spending less time sitting, get up and move, stand or crouch.
 Get up from sitting and move about for at least 2-3 minute every hour, ten minutes every two hours and for half an hour at least, at lunchtime, ideally outdoors.

 - Doing longer duration exercise sessions, 2-5 hours of moderate-intensity exercise, for example, walking or cycling each week.
-Your heart rate should not exceed 180 beats per minute less your age, so as not to overstress your immune and nervous systems.
+Your heart rate should not exceed 180 beats per minute less your age not to overstress your immune and nervous systems.

-- Sprint sessions, once every 7-10 days when you feel energised, for example running, a vigorous cycling session or few fast laps in the pool (when accessible).
-Take a break and repeat 5-10 times.
+- Sprint sessions, once every 7-10 days when you feel energised, for example, running, a vigorous cycling session or few fast laps in the pool.

 Improve your metabolic health by: